satoruk-icepp/eudaq/producers/cmshgcal/README.md

   `$ make install -j4`

-Run this ipbus example:

- -Start an ipbus orm emulation, fill it with crap data : see [myIpbusTest](https://github.com/asteencern/ipbus-test)
+Run This producer:
  `$ ./STARTRUN cmshgcal`

   - Load config file in eudaq/producers/cmshgcal/conf/hgcal.conf, and start the run.
 It will readout the data and store them in file.
+  - Start orm emulation: see [myIpbusTest](https://github.com/asteencern/ipbus-test/tree/hgcal-test)